nhudinh2103/Multi-platform-comparison-NYC-Taxi-dataset/README.md

 3. **Cost Structure Differences**:
    - Azure's costs are dominated by compute (Databricks cluster)
-   - GCP's costs are heavily influenced by network egress charges
+   - GCP's costs are heavily influenced by copy data charges
-   - Snowflake has high transform costs plus additional egress charges when copying data from other cloud providers
+   - Snowflake has high transform costs plus additional copy data charges when copying data from other cloud providers

 4. **Platform Selection Considerations**:
    - For cost-sensitive workloads: Databricks SQL Warehouse on Azure offers the best value
    - For performance-critical workloads: BigQuery on GCP provides the fastest processing
-   - For cross-cloud scenarios: Consider the additional egress costs when moving data between platforms
+   - For cross-cloud scenarios: Consider the additional copy data costs when moving data between platforms

 ## Benchmark Results